dynatrace-ace-services/quickstart-ace-configurator-monaco-v1/Application/deploy-appweb-and-httpmonitor/Readme.md

 You will create an application detection rule with a web application configuration based on the `DomainName` and an http monitor based on the same configuration name.
 This web application will be automatically named with that `app`.`env` - `DomainName`
-Add the Auto Tag with the 2 rules for application-web and http-monitor :
+Add the [AutoTag](/Tag) with the 2 rules for application-web and http-monitor :
  - Tag `app` : and catch the **app** in `app.env - DomainName`
  - Tag `env` : and catch the **env** in `app.env - DomainName`